riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

   * Tag-language combination; 16 in all.
     This is the beginning of the filename.
+    Note that we inherit the term "tag" from Wikipedia Views.
+    All the tag names can be seen on the ["Multiple tags and months"][multi_tag_month_wv] page.
+    To see the Wikipedia pages that comprise the tag, click on the tag name, then click
+    "Submit" to submit a sample query.
+    In the resulting page, there is a table with a column called "Tag name";
+    click the linked tag name to obtain a table with more columns -- one for each Wikipedia page in the tag.
   * Access method and agent: desktop, mobile, desktop + mobile (called "total"), desktop + mobile + spiders (called "total\_spider"); 4 in all.
     This comes after the tag-language combination in the filename.